keesiemeijer/related-posts-by-taxonomy/readme.md

 * Automatically display related posts after the post content.
 * Use your own templates for display of the related posts.
 * Use plugin functions to get related posts in your theme templates.
 * Filters to change the default behavior and display of the plugin.

-For more information about the plugin see the [documentation](http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/).
+More information can be found [here](https://wordpress.org/plugins/related-posts-by-taxonomy) and at the official [plugin documentation](http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/).

+## Installation ##

+1. You can clone the GitHub repository: `https://github.com/keesiemeijer/related-posts-by-taxonomy.git`
+2. Or download it directly as a ZIP file: `https://github.com/keesiemeijer/related-posts-by-taxonomy/archive/master.zip`

+This will download the latest developer copy of Easy Digital Downloads.

+## Bugs ##
+If you find an issue, let us know [here](https://github.com/keesiemeijer/related-posts-by-taxonomy/issues?state=open)!

+## Support ##
+This is a developer's portal for Related Posts by Taxonomy and should _not_ be used for support.
+Please visit the [support forums](https://wordpress.org/support/plugin/related-posts-by-taxonomy).

+## Contributions ##

+There are various ways you can contribute:

+1. Raise an [Issue](https://github.com/keesiemeijer/related-posts-by-taxonomy/issues) on GitHub
+2. Send us a Pull Request with your bug fixes and/or new features
+3. Translate Easy Digital Downloads into different languages
+4. Provide feedback and suggestions on [enhancements](https://github.com/keesiemeijer/related-posts-by-taxonomy/issues?direction=desc&labels=Enhancement&page=1&sort=created&state=open)